ipfs-shipyard/ipfs-share-files/README.md

 The `IPFS Share Files` is a **work-in-progress**.
 It is part of the wider [IPFS GUI](https://github.com/ipfs-shipyard/ipfs-gui) project.

-The app uses the IPFS HTTP API to access the local node.
-It will use the `window.ipfs` api provided by the [IPFS Companion](https://github.com/ipfs-shipyard/ipfs-companion) browser extension where available, and fallback to using [js-ipfs-api](https://github.com/ipfs/js-ipfs-api) where not.
+The app uses [ipfs-redux-bundle](https://github.com/ipfs-shipyard/ipfs-redux-bundle) to connect to IPFS via multiple providers.
+An instance of `js-pipfs` is created if no provider is available.

 This app is built with [`create-react-app`](https://github.com/facebook/create-react-app).
 Please read the [docs](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#table-of-contents).

 ## Install

-With `node` and `npm` installed, run:
+With `node@8.12` and `npm@6.4.1` or greater installed, run:

 ```sh
 > npm install